rhobernardi/rhobernardi/README.md

 - 📫 How to reach me: [Telegram](https://t.me/rhobernardi) | [LinkedIn](https://www.linkedin.com/in/rodrigobernardi07/)

-Be my guest to check out my projects I've developed 😄
+Be my guest to check out the projects I've developed 😄

 <!--
 **rhobernardi/rhobernardi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.